NishilNayak/Basic-html-portfolio-website-for-beginners/README.md

 + ordered list and Unordered list
 + Table Tags
 + changing layout of the website using tables
++ form tags
++ form input tags and their attributes
 + and many other basic tags
 ## resources which can be used to learn more are given below
 [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML).